 The Insights I Gained

-It took some time to fully appreciate what had happened that day, but here are 9 insights (which roughly follow the order of my story) that I can trace back to what was a truly transformative experience:
+It took some time to fully appreciate what had happened that day, but here are nine insights (which roughly follow the order of my story) I can trace back to what was a truly transformative experience:

 Insight #1: People